tcalmant/ipopo/website-ipopo/source/content/install.rst

 #.
 Download the latest version of iPOPO
    `here <http://ipopo.coderxpress.net/dl/ipopo-latest.zip>`_
 #.
 Extract the content and go into *ipopo-dist* directory
 #.
-Run the *setup.py* file :
+Run the *setup.py* file:

    ``python setup.py install``

 #.
-Test if the installation is correct :
+Test if the installation is correct:

    .. code-block:: python